ggandor/leap.nvim/README.md

 ### How to use it (TL;DR)

-* Initiate the search in the current window (`s`) or in the other windows (`S`), and start typing a 2-character search pattern (`{char1}{char2}`).
+* Initiate the search in the current window (`s`) or in the other windows (`S`), and start typing a 2-character pattern (`{char1}{char2}`).

 * After typing `{char1}`, you see "labels" appearing next to some pairs.
 This is just a **preview** - labels only get active after finishing the pattern.

-* Type `{char2}`, which filters out irrelevant matches.
+* Type `{char2}`, which filters out some matches.
 If there is an unlabeled pair, you automatically jump there.
 In case that was your target, you can safely ignore the remaining labels - those will not conflict with any sensible command, and will disappear on the next keypress.

 * Else: type the label character to jump to the given position.
 If there are